Mark Hunt vs Jerome Le Banner 2001

 To give you a better understanding of Hunts mental state and preparation for the tournament.
 Here is what he said when questioned about that period in his career.

 “Well, that was it for me.
 I didn’t realize I had just started about fighting… I lost interest in fighting and after I bought my parents a house and everything.
 I was like wow, I’ve done it… I was still smoking and drinking.
 I was still not fully in my mind and heart about fighting… I went backwards as a fighter… I didn’t even train.
 I was still smoking and drinking and partying.
-Not doing what a fighters suppose to do.
+Not doing what fighters suppose to do.
 I lost interest in fighting.”

 The two men would once again go on to meet in 2002 with Le Banner out to settle the score.
 This would be the third time the two men fought and again became another classic fight.
 So sit back and enjoy these awesome performances between two living legends in combat sports.
-On one of the greatest stages, the world has ever know, K-1 “The King of fight sports”.
+On one of the greatest stages, the world has ever known, K-1 “The King of fight sports”.

-Mark Hunt vs. Jerome Le Banner K-1 WGP 2002 Semi Final
+Mark Hunt vs. Jerome Le Banner K-1 WGP 2002 Semi-Final